35 of the most beautiful towns & villages in Ireland

 I must recommend Ballycastle Food tours arranged by Irish Feast as a brilliant way to not only explore the town and its history but to sample superb food, baked goods, cheeses and much more from around the area.
 Another event you should try to get to is the Lammas Fair, held every year on the last Monday and Tuesday in August.

-Truly to determine the quirkiest and most beautiful towns and villages in Ireland is not an easy task.
+Truly determining the quirkiest and most beautiful towns and villages in Ireland is not an easy task.
 Every time I sat down to write this piece I came up with another perfect Irish Village to add, but you have to stop somewhere.

-So, if you have visited a perfect Irish Village, let me know and I will add it to the list.
+So, if you have visited a perfect Irish Village or beautiful town, let me know and I will add it to the list.